 One of the main barriers to a wider reuse of wastewater is represented by the lack of a coherent and comprehensive legislative framework within the EU.
 Several Member States developed their own standards, which often differ from one another, creating potential difficulties in trade of agricultural products for example.
 Lack of understanding of actual benefits and risks has led to distrust among the general public and over-precautionary approaches (e.g. ban on reused water for aquifer recharge).
-For this reason the Commission will propose at the end of 2017 legislation on minimum requirements for water reuse in irrigation and aquifer recharge.
+For this reason the Commission will propose in 2018 legislation on minimum requirements for water reuse in irrigation and aquifer recharge.
 An Inception Impact Assessment of this initiative has been published which sets out in greater detail the background, the policy objectives and options as well as their likely impacts.
 The technical proposal is under development by the Joint Research Centre and was consulted with the European Food Safety Agency (EFSA) and with the independent Scientific Committee on Health, Environmental and Emerging Risks (SCHEER).

 A public consultation on policy options to set minimum quality requirements for reused water in the European Union was launched on 28 October 2016 until 27 January 2017.
 It aimed at collecting additional information and evidence and giving the possibility to a broad range of stakeholders to provide views, feedback and perceptions on how the minimum quality requirements for reused water in the European Union should be set.
 The report on this public consultation was published in May 2017.